avocado-beans/FinPatternRecognizer/README.md

 # Why?
 I built it to prove that anyone can come up with alternative machine learning algorithms.
 And that it is necessary for more people to do so inorder to overcome the limitatios of traditional neural networks, and to put the control over the field of A.I. back into the hands of the people by encouraging more similar personal projects.

 # It was not made with the purpose to make money in mind.
 It is not a "trading bot."
-It is a proof of concept.
+It is a proof-of-concept project.